JosephHall7529/2023_2024/README.md

 - What metrics have you used to determine the goodness of fit of the classification?
 	- Why?

-# Interim presentation

-15 minute presentation, (5 mins of questions):

-we expect to understand:
-- The problem at hand, with a clear sense that there had been some additional reading around the subject, other than the information that had been given in the project proposal
-	- give motivation for the work.
-- The results you already have:
-	- clearly described, with meaningful plots if possible.
-	- how these results motivate the plan moving forward.
-- A clear idea of the plan moving forward
-	- give justification of the steps you expect to make.

 # Folder layout:

 ## Data